 You can also pay employees on commission.
 They would potentially earn a low base rate — which can be hourly or salaried — plus additional pay based on predetermined sales goals.

-For example, a salesperson at your company might have a $35,000 base annual salary.
+For example, a full-time salesperson at your company might have a $35,000 base annual salary.
 On top of that, they also earn a commission based on a percentage of any deals they close.

 Commission-based compensation is ideal for sales roles, as it incentivizes employees to meet specific goals.